Foxies-CSTL/Marlin_2.1.x/Instructions.md

  => it's correct so store settings.
 Go to next print and enjoy.

- => This isn't correct so do a test print of the pattern (not interruptible).
+ => This isn't correct so do a test print of the pattern via "Special Delta" menu (not interruptible).

   a.
 Result is correct on the whole then problem with the Slicer settings, check dot 7.